 This study demonstrated significant variation in the relative tolerance of selected green gram varieties to bruchid infestation.
 The findings indicate that the two new varieties, Ndengu Tosha and Karembo reveal high resistance to bruchid attack, while others are more susceptible.
 Seed morphological traits mainly seed coat thickness, and seed size were associated with reduced oviposition, bruchid mortality, and number of holes on the grain.
 Tolerant varieties consistently exhibited fewer eggs, higher bruchid mortality, limited seed coat color change, and significantly lower grain weight loss compared to susceptible varieties.
 The findings confirm that both physical and biochemical characteristics play important roles in mediating resistance and can be effectively used as selection criteria in breeding programs aimed at developing bruchid‐tolerant green gram varieties.

 These results highlight the importance of incorporating varietal resistance into postharvest management strategies and the need for continued research on the genetic material and physiological basis of bruchid tolerance in green gram.
 Identification and promotion of resistant green gram varieties will contribute to reduction of postharvest losses, improve on grain quality and increase income of small scale farmers who depend on green gram as a key source of food and income.
-Future research should focus on developing new varieties with enhanced resistance to bruchid infestation and validate performance of resistant varieties under different environment conditions.
+Future research should focus on developing new varieties with enhanced resistance to bruchid infestation and validate performance of resistant varieties under different environmental conditions.

 COMPETING INTERESTS DISCLAIMER: